odoo/documentation/website/publish/multi_website.rst

 is it for visitors.

 .. note::
       If websites are multi-companies, you don’t change company when switching websites.
-To change company and see the related content, use the company selector in the menu.
+To change the company and see the related content, use the company selector in the menu.

 .. image:: media/multi_website13.png
   :align: center